Close Menu

 If you need help filing for SSDI and SSI benefits for hepatitis, then reach out to Cannon Disability Law.
 Taking the first step by calling us.
 All you need to do is contact our legal team.

 Additionally, we offer a free review of your case.
 What that means is that you can call us and explain your situation.
-At that point, we will look at the merits of your case for free and let you know if you have a chance to win benefits.
+At that point, we will look at the merits of your case for free.
+Then, we will let you know if you have a chance to win benefits.
 We do not charge you for our review of your case.

 In the past 30 years, we have won over $100 million in SSDI and SSI benefits for our clients.
 We are experts at what we do and we will put our knowledge to work for you.
 Hire us to be your Social Security legal team.